joysmith/Shri-Shankaracharya-Technical-Campus/5 sem DS(A + B)  -IOT/lab/04 project.md

 ## 4. Perform Experiment to use NodeMCU ESP8266 as HTTP Server using WiFi Access Point (AP) mode .

+The main difference between NodeMCU station mode and Wi-Fi access point mode is that in station mode, the NodeMCU joins an existing network, while in access point mode, it creates its own network

 ```ino
 #include <ESP8266WiFi.h>